Debt-To-Equity Ratio: How It's Calculated and What It Measures

 The Debt and Equity Components

-Equity represents the combination of shareholder’s equity (cash paid in by investors when the company sells its stock) and the company’s retained earnings (profits not paid out as dividends to the company’s shareholders).
+Equity represents the combination of shareholders' equity, consisting of cash paid in by investors in exchange for shares of the company's stock, and the company’s retained earnings, meaning profits not paid out as dividends to the company’s shareholders.

-Calculate the debt to equity ratio using the following equation:
+You can calculate the debt-to-equity ratio using the following equation:

-This percentage is an indicator of debt the company has used to finance its assets, such as equipment and buildings.
-Companies in equipment-heavy industries such as manufacturing may have a higher debt to equity result, reflecting the greater investment in machinery, warehouse space, and other manufacturing-specific assets.
-In this case, the higher debt percentage may be standard for the industry and does not mean the company is of higher risk or will have trouble servicing its debt.
+This percentage indicates the amount of debt the company has used to finance its assets, such as equipment and buildings.
+Companies in equipment-heavy industries such as manufacturing may have a higher debt-to-equity result, reflecting the greater investment in machinery, warehouse space, and other manufacturing-specific assets.
+In this case, the higher debt percentage may be standard for the industry and does not mean the company has higher financial risk or will have trouble servicing its debt.

 Interpreting the Results

-The debt to equity ratio also does not consider whether a large portion of the debt is due in the near term or the long term.
-If a large chunk of debt is due to be paid within the year, the ratio could appear to fluctuate drastically.
+The debt-to-equity ratio also does not consider whether a large portion of the debt is due in the near term or the long term.
+If the company has a large chunk of debt due to be paid within the year, the ratio could appear to fluctuate drastically.
 For this reason, comparing the same ratio from several different time periods would give more meaningful insight and information.